WSP Unified Site

 Reflections

-The final design consolidated product knowledge, process documentation, onboarding materials, and team initiatives into one accessible, cohesive hub—improving both onboarding efficiency and organizational alignment.
+Solution:By identifying user pain points and mapping content needs, I created a clear visual framework.
+The final design consolidated product knowledge, process documentation, onboarding materials, and team initiatives into one cohesive hub.

 “The challenge was to design a unified platform that could centralize a wide array of content types while remaining scalable and easy to navigate.”